 A global mindset

-Hosting citizens from more than 66 countries, the IGEI program is focused on cultivating a global mindset in participants.
+IGEI has hosted citizens from more than 66 countries over its 25-year history.
+The program is focused on cultivating a global mindset in participants.
 Song and Durmus both emphasized that this mission came through authentically in the program.

 “A third (of students) or a bit more than that were international.
 I think being able to meet those people, making friends with them, it really shows you that we're all teenagers in some aspect,” Song said.
 “I had a Chinese international student in my group, and getting to learn a little bit more about my own culture was also very helpful.”